 The representatives have advised us that the underwriters propose initially to offer the ADSs to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of US\$ per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.

 The following table shows the public offering price, underwriting discount and proceeds before expenses to the selling shareholders.
-The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional ADSs.

-Per Share Without Option With Option
+Per ADS Total

-Public offering price US\$ US\$ US\$
+Public offering price US\$ US\$

-Underwriting discount US\$ US\$ US\$
+Underwriting discount US\$ US\$

-Proceeds, before expenses, to shareholders US\$ US\$ US\$
+Proceeds, before expenses, to shareholders US\$ US\$